History of the Jews in Cyprus: Latin Era (11911571)

 In 1110 CE, Jews were engaged in tax collecting on the island.
 Benjamin of Tudela reported that there were three distinct Jewish communities in Cyprus in 1163: Karaites, Rabbanites, and the heretical Epikursin, who observed Shabbat on Saturday evenings.
 King Peter I enticed Egyptian Jewish traders to come to Cyprus by promising equal treatment for Jews.
 The Genoese (1373–1463) stole Jewish property in both Famagusta and Nicosia.
 In the 16th century, about 2,000 Jews were reported to have been living in Famagusta.
 When a rumour reached Venice that Joseph Nassi was plotting to betray the Famagusta fortress to the Ottomans, investigations failed to ascertain the veracity of the report; however, as a counter-measure, the Venetian authorities decided to expel all non-native Jews from the island while leaving the Famagusta community intact.

 Ottoman Era (15711878)

 Cyprus was conquered by the Ottoman Empire after their war with Venice.
 During Ottoman rule, the Jewish community of Cyprus thrived due to the influx of Sephardi Jews from Ottoman lands, who had emigrated to the Ottoman territories after their expulsion from Spain in 1492.
 Famagusta became the main centre of the Ottoman Jewish community in Cyprus.
 Ottoman rule lasted until 1878, when Cyprus came under British rule.

 Modern history

 During the last 20 years of the 19th century, several attempts were made to settle Russian and Romanian Jewish refugees in Cyprus.
 The first attempt in 1883 was a settlement of several hundred Russians established in Orides, near Paphos.
-In 1885, 27 Romanian families settled on the island as colonists but were not successful in forming communities.
+This attempt failed with the settlers moving elsewhere.
+Some of these settlers had earlier (in 1882) tried to settle at Latakia in Syria.
+In 1885, 27 Romanian families from Neamt County settled on the island, also near Paphos, as colonists and were also not successful in forming communities.
+Both these early settlements were led by Michael Friedland, the son of Rabbi Natan Friedland.
 Romanian Jews in 1891 again bought land in Cyprus, though they did not move to the country.